csexton/trailertrash.vim/README.md

  * Places the cursor back where is started
  * Resets the search highlight back to what it was

+TrailerTrash defines a `:Trailer` command to stop showing unwanted whitespace, for those projects where you don't want to start fighting it.

 As always, Trailer Trash is polite.